danslapman/morphling/README.md

 Cats-based Scala library for free applicative schemas.
 Core module of morphling initially was a cats-based port of the excellent Kris Nuttycombe's [xenomorph](https://github.com/nuttycom/xenomorph)

+# Note about future (2.x) versions
+The next major version of morphling will use [tofu-optics](https://github.com/TinkoffCreditSystems/tofu) instead of monocle

 # Getting started

 All You need is ~~love~~: